rahulbs98/my-academic-website/content/blog/descript.md

 ---
 You could also checkout a science blog I started as a part of SEDS Celestia, the astronomy and astrophysics club at BITS Goa - [The Wandering Star](https://bitsgcelestia.wordpress.com)

+If you prefer to read on Medium, I also share my experiences on [here](https://jainkhyati.medium.com).